Skip to main content

 Please address a covering letter to the Editor, briefly explaining why your submission is likely to be of interest to BJGP Open and of importance to its readership.
 This is an opportunity to highlight the novelty and likely impact of your research.
 If there has been previous discussion or email correspondence about the submission please remind the Editor about this.

-It is not essential that the first submission conform to these instructions in every particular.
+For Practice & Policy submissions, it is not essential that the first submission conform to the instructions in every particular.
 However, where there are obvious major breaches (for instance, if your article is much longer than recommended) it may be rejected without being sent out for peer review.

 Normally, we only insist on strict adherence to submission guidelines in revised files.
 The Editor's letter will provide instructions to help you achieve this.